-United States Citizenship and Immigration Services (USCIS) today announced which received more than the 65,000 H-1B visas available.
-It also received more than 20,000 petitions for H-1B visas submitted on behalf of individuals who are exempt from the quota limit under the "advanced college degree" exemption.
+U.S. Citizenship and Immigration Services (USCIS) today announced that it has received more than 65,000 available H-1B visas.
+It also received more than 20,000 petitions for H-1B visas submitted on behalf of individuals who are exempt from the cap under the "advanced college degree" exemption.

 USCIS will only accept as the date of service the day it physically receives the petition for properly filed cases, not the date on the seal of the envelope.

 Individuals who will receive an H-1B visa for fiscal year 2017 will be selected through a lottery - using a computerized program that randomly selects names from among the eligible petitions.
 USCIS will announce in the future the exact number of petitions received and when the lottery will be held.

 The lottery works as follows:

 First, 20,000 winners are selected from the advanced degree applications.
 Those not selected in that round are added to the lottery for individuals with college degrees (who qualify for the other 65,000 visas).